-Pilestone have engineered 5 unique lens types and you may be wondering which one to choose?
-In this simple lens selection guide we're going to run you through each lens type to ensure you choose the right lens suitable for you or your loved one.
+Pilestone has developed 5 unique lens types and you may be wondering which one to choose?
+In this simple color blind lens guide, we're going to run you through each lens type to ensure you choose the best option.

 Protanomaly/Protanopia - this is a less common sub-type of red-green color blindness and mostly affects reds more than greens.